Kuroo7/TodoUsingRedux/README.md

 This Internship assignment is done by Mohammad Atif Shameem Khan

 it is a basic To-Do application using ReactJS that allows users to add, view, update, and delete tasks.
-This application should showcase your understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.
+This application should showcase my understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.

 Redux is Used to manage the application's state.
 This includes storing the tasks and updating the state when adding or removing tasks.